IFCA-Advanced-Computing/status-page/content/default/issues/2021-10-29-openstack-upgrade-version-of-services.md

 enableComments: true
 ---
 An upgrade in the OpenStack Cloud Computing services will be scheduled at Nov 16 until the services will be updated.

+The Authentication service of OpenStack was succesfully updated.